WAFFO/ecs_webgl-wasm/README.md

-# WASM WebGL Example for Rust
+# ECS WASM WebGL Client

 Structured to be as simple as possible to get started.
 Requires [rustup](https://www.rust-lang.org/en-US/install.html) and [npm](https://nodejs.org/en/).